 U.S. Botanic Garden volunteers have a common sense of purpose in identifying with the Garden's mission of demonstrating the aesthetic, cultural, ecological, economic, and therapeutic importance of plants to humankind.
 Have you ever wondered how you could be part of the experience?

 To learn more about volunteering at the U.S. Botanic Garden, please review our Volunteer Program Frequently Asked Questions and current volunteer opportunities listed below.
-If you are interested in volunteering, please submit an application using the 'Apply Now' button.
-You may contact Elizabeth Barton, USBG Volunteer Coordinator, with any questions by phone (202-226-8066) or email (Elizabeth.Barton@aoc.gov).
+You may contact Elizabeth Barton, USBG Volunteer Coordinator, with any questions by email (Elizabeth.Barton@aoc.gov).

 The U.S. Botanic Garden is accepting volunteer applications, with responses typically sent within 2 weeks from application.
 Please click through to review current opportunities and submit an application.

 After application review, potential new volunteers will be scheduled for a trial volunteer shift(s).
 Upon completion of trial shifts, volunteer applicants will be notified about the status of their application.
 Volunteers selected for positions that require additional training, the volunteer coordinator will share available training dates and times.